Ajin007/ReadmeFiles/Readme_springboot.md

 # Spring understanding
+## what is REST ?
+Let’s start with a concise definition of REST: Representational State Transfer.
+In a RESTful system, data objects are called Resource Representations.
+The purpose of a RESTful API (Application Programming Interface) is to manage the state of these Resources.

+Said another way, you can think of “state” being “value” and “Resource Representation” being an “object” or "thing".
+Therefore, REST is just a way to manage the values of things.
+Those things might be accessed via an API, and are often stored in a persistent data store, such as a database.
 ## Tester framework used in the spring is :
 JacksoinTester<Class name> reference_name;
 ## what is the Text Block in the Java - 13: